z-esmaily/Spawn_Gradient_Descent/README.md

 ## Evaluation of Optimization Methods In 2D space

 ### Fixed Starting Point
-To evaluate the runtime and minimum distance to the answer for various methods with a fixed starting point, run the following code:
+To evaluate the runtime and minimum distance to the answer for various methods with a fixed starting point, run the following code located in the `evaluation_2d` folder:

 ```bash
 python Compare_SpawnGD_Fix_InitPoint.py